YPares/MonadPointer/README.md

 - write functions that target a specific monad transformer of some stack without using mtl typeclasses, and without specifying the whole transformer stack;
 - run those functions against a stack without having to count the number of lifts to do.
 Just call mpoint and let the swathe of GHC type extensions work for you.

-Note it's a bit rough for now and will requires extra type hinting.
+Note that it's a bit rough for now and will require extra type hinting.

 The idea is that functions like
 ```haskell